How to Apply

 - Three letters of recommendation (one from a science teacher).

-- An essay on why the student wants to become a Physician Assistant.
+- An essay on why you want to become a Physician Assistant.

 - SAT and/or ACT scores.